 - Writing a paper that is published (or accepted for publication) in a peer-reviewed journal during their time in the doctoral program; or

 - Submitting a paper to the Supervisory Committee for review, and with the approval of the Supervisory Committee, submitting the same paper to the Doctoral Program Committee for a final review to determine whether the paper is of publishable quality.
+Papers must be submitted to the Doctoral Program committee by the 7th week of the semester and approved by the last day of the semester for students to subsequently enroll in LIS 8985: Dissertation Defense.
+The assessment of the publishable paper by the Doctoral Program committee will be completed within three weeks of receipt of the paper.
 If the Doctoral Program Committee and Supervisory Committee are not in agreement, the Director of the School will review the paper and make the final determination.

 When this requirement is satisfied, the student will submit the paper via the online Ph.D.
-Publishable Paper Submission Form, which will be verified by the Major Professor.
+Job Talk Submission Form, which will be verified by the Proseminar Instructor.

 University regulations require that a minimum of 24 hours of dissertation credit (LIS 6980) be earned between the time the student is admitted to candidacy and the date the degree is awarded.
 The candidate must register for a minimum of two hours each semester.
 The number of credit hours taken each semester should represent the proportion of time devoted to the dissertation, whether on or off campus.